ChrisPenner/session-sauce/README.md

 - `SESS_PROJECT_ROOT`
     export this variable from your zshrc or bashrc file.
-    This should be an absolute path to the directory where you keep your projects.
+    This should contain a list of `:` separated absolute paths to directories where you keep your projects.
     Projects in this directory will be used as options for the `sess switch` command.

 ## Usage

 ### Smart session switch

 ```sh
 $ sess switch [query]